The SMCS Book Fund is intended to support students experiencing financial hardship to purchase essential academic texts for their course.

 You may apply for funding to buy academic books/printed study materials directly related to your course of study.

-You are eligible to apply if you are a registered full time student currently studying for a University of Durham degree and formally attached to St Mary’s College.
-You may be at any stage of your studies.
+You are eligible to apply if you are a registered full time student currently studying for a University of Durham degree, formally attached to St Mary’s College.
+You may be at any stage of your studies, undergraduate or postgraduate.

-You must download an application form from the bottom of this page and complete it in full.
+You must download an application form from the bottom of this page and complete it in full by Sunday 28th October.
 Use the guide document to help you.
 Instructions on where to send the completed form are on the form itself.

 The applications will be considered by the SMCS Book Fund Committee.
 Membership will be: